johnny-b-goode/arduinobot/README.md

 2. Connect the Arduino Nano to an available USB port.
 It may be necessary to install a serial driver for the COM port used by the Arduino.
 3. Download the sketch from [here](https://raw.githubusercontent.com/johnny-b-goode/arduinobot/main/arduino/arduinobot.ino).
 Open the sketch in the Arduino IDE and upload to the Arduino Nano.

 > NOTE: The referenced sketch requires the DRV8833 Motor Controller Library available from [here](https://sourceforge.net/projects/drv8833lib/files/current/).
+See https://www.arduino.cc/en/guide/libraries for instructions on how to install libraries in the Arduino IDE.

 ## Operate

 Install the four AA batteries into the battery holders.
-The short lead in A15 can then be connected to the 5v power rail to power on the robot.
+The short lead in A15 can then be connected to the 5v power rail to power on the robot to watch the robot go through a set of coordinated movements.

-Watch the robot go through a set of coordinated movements.
 The robot is intended to be re-programmed by the user.
 Try changing some of the variables in the initial sketch and re-uploading to see how the changes alter how the robot moves.

 ## Expand

 There are multiple pins available on the Arduino to add sensors, switches, and even additional motor controllers and motors.
 The body and chassis have holes evenly spaced in a grid to allow for the attachment of additional body components and brackets.
-Create new components and more sophisticated programming, then share your creations with the rest of the world!
+The gearbox can be reconfigured, and the chassis and body can be replaced as well.
+Add new components, create new parts, or add more sophisticated programming, then share your creations with the rest of the world!